greaselovely/passwords/README.md

+# Password Lemur

+Passphrase generator with min and max number of words to generate, dynamically download, sanitize and unique values in the dictionary list.

 # Password Marmot

 Rehash of Password Rabbit, using secrets.token_urlsafe as a generator, take random characters from that, replace random characters with random number and random special character, reverse it, shuffle it, and check it for complexity.
 Overall my goal was to have a very random high entropy script.
 I added some functionality via arguments and incorporated type hints.